SAHILROKADE/BrowserSecurityReview_task7/README.md

 ## 🧠 Learning Outcome

+Through this task, I learned to:

-- Learned how to evaluate browser extensions for privacy and security risks
+- Evaluate browser extensions critically for privacy and security concerns
-- Understood how malicious extensions can:
+- Understand risks posed by malicious extensions, such as:
-  - Leak personal data
+  - 📤 Leaking personal data
+  - 📈 Tracking browsing activity
-  - Inject ads into websites
+  - 🛑 Injecting unwanted ads or code into websites
-  - Track user activity and browsing behavior

 ---

+> ✅ This task strengthened my practical understanding of browser hygiene and real-world cybersecurity best practices.